n00py/GetFGPP/README.md

 Reversible Encryption: False
 ```

-You must have have read access to the FGPP c=Container and FGPP Objects to enumerate this.
+You must have have read access to the FGPP Container and FGPP Objects to enumerate this.
 By default, only admins have this right.